livepeer/bot-miner-setup/README.md

 After following the [ethminer systemd setup](ubuntu/ethminer-systemd-setup.md) instructions, your GPUs will be mining Ethereum as a systemd service.

-We can run the transcoding service in one of two ways:
+We can run the transcoding service in offline mode using one of two ways:

 * [local testnet using the devtool](testnet-devtool.md)